beetboxvm/beetbox/docs/configuration/ansible/config.yml.md

 In this file you can override any ansible variables provided by beetbox or by the galaxy roles.

+See the [beetbox.config.yml](https://github.com/beetboxvm/beetbox/blob/master/provisioning/ansible/config/default.config.yml) for a full list of variables.
+And each role can include their own specific variables, see [the list of roles](https://github.com/beetboxvm/beetbox/blob/master/docs/configuration/ansible/galaxy-roles.md) for more info.

-# Common overrides.
+# Common overrides

   `vagrant_ip`

-The IP of the VM, by default this is `0.0.0.0` and the auto network plugin will auto assign an IP.
+The IP of the VM, by default this is `0.0.0.0` and the `auto-network` plugin will auto assign an IP.

   `vagrant_memory`